TECHNOLOGY BASICS: What are Advanced Power Strips

 - Computer activity detection: Use of a dedicated software installed on the computer to detect active usage of keyboard, mouse, or trackpad.

-To avoid frequent switching, the activity detection technologies are typically paired with a adjustable countdown timer.
-The countdown timer constantly reset itself when activity is detected, and the power to the electronic devices is shut off only after no activity is detected during the entire countdown period.
+To avoid frequent switching, the activity detection technologies are typically paired with an adjustable countdown timer.
+The countdown timer constantly resets itself when activity is detected, and the power to the electronic devices is shut off only after no activity is detected during the entire countdown period.

 Similar to regular power strips, advanced power strips also offer safety features including surge protection, ground fault detection, and resettable circuit breaker.